-Since its inception, King’s Inns has built up a significant cultural and art collection of historical buildings, books, paintings, sculptures, fine art prints, manuscripts and other materials, some of which has been donated and/or left in our care.
+Since its inception, King’s Inns has built up a significant cultural, heritage, legal and art collection of books, paintings, sculptures, fine art prints, manuscripts and other materials, some of which were donated and/or left in our care.

 The Creative Residency is a new and exciting partnership in 2019 between King’s Inns and Dublin City Council Culture Company.
 Together, the programme seeks to sustain an artist in the creation of new work, rooted within King’s Inns and the extraordinary and historic environment of Henrietta Street, where both organisations are based.
 Through the residency, the selected artist will be encouraged to develop and explore the theme of art and law with reference to the King’s Inns and the residency should result in a creative response to be hosted by King’s Inns.

 More information about this project can be found here.

 Celebrating a Century